meeroslav/missing.manual/src/blog/speed-up-computations-in-ci/index.md

 tags: Nx, CI, CircleCI, GitHub Actions
 canonical: "https://blog.nrwl.io/using-nx-affected-on-ci-d3d2686295a0"
 cover: "./speed-cover.png"
-coverInfo: "Nx logo on the old race car"
 description: One of the most exciting features of Nx is using the project graph to run the target commands.
 This article exposes a bit of magic behind the affected commands, explains the common use cases, and shows you how to effectively use them in your CI environment.

 ---